Why grow indigenous plants?

 Who pays for the plants?

-The City of Sydney gives the group strong support: free topsoil and mulch, local native plants from Randwick Council Community Nursery and rubbish removal.
-We have also had support from several local businesses and individuals: Star City, Channel 10, Shah Yee, Star City Medical Centre, Lend Lease.
+The City of Sydney gives the group strong support: free topsoil and mulch, local native plants and rubbish removal.
+See our Links and Resources page for details of the plant nurseries we use.
+We have also had support from several local businesses and individuals: Star City, Channel 10, Shah Yee, Star City Medical Centre, Lendlease.
 As we aim to be financially independent of the City Council, we welcome donations from all interested companies and individuals.

-In 2020 we received grants from the City of Sydney and the Darling Square Community Bank to establish community composting trials.
+We do receive grants.
+See our Supporters page for details.
+The grants allow us to purchase and maintain plants and tools and other projects e.g. composting trials.
 We aim to encourage local residents to be involved, and learn the value of composting vegetable matter and green waste, rather than putting it into garbage bins, and thus adding it to landfill.

 When and where do you work?